 Before you can have successful homeschool scheduling in your life, there are some essentials you’ll want on hand:

-- Your roadmap – I mentioned this as one of my sanity-savers for homeschool moms, but a roadmap like Home Learning Year by Year, The Well-Trained Mind, or Blueprint Homeschooling will help you plan the day-to-day happenings in your homeschool.
+I mentioned this as one of my sanity-savers for homeschool moms, but a roadmap like Home Learning Year by Year, The Well-Trained Mind, or Blueprint Homeschooling will help you plan the academic aspects of your your homeschool.
 (If you’re using an out-of-the-box curriculum, your teacher guides may serve this purpose.)

 Homeschool Scheduling Gone Wrong